Praveenabi/Praveenabi/README.md

-# Hi there 👋 I'm Praveen or Abi
+# Hi there 👋 I'm Praveen or Call me Abi
 I'm a software Engineer.

-Other interests of mine include Machine Learning, Creating Apps,Hacking,Embedded systems.

 <!--Visit [my personal website](https://praveenabi.github.io/) to see my resumé .-->